gregothebyteknight/mirror/README.md

 #### Code for Single R Case
 Is presented in the `est_box_const` function which for each number of simulations from the list provided runs the r simulation function `n_rep` times. then computes the original R with mean estimator.
 Calculations the are averaged by the `n_rep` times, statistics of the R inference finally is visualized with boxplots.

-Clearly we can see that our mean estimator

 ### R Distribution Case
 **Conditions**: 1000 follicles with radii $R \sim \gamma(\alpha, \beta)$, one dissection with 1000 radii $r \sim \gamma'(\alpha, \beta)$